 In this chapter, we will also be covering

 - What Facebook Business Manager is

-- How to access your Facebook advertising account
+- How to set up your Facebook ad account

-- How to navigate your Facebook advertising account
+- How to navigate your Facebook ad account

 - How to manage Facebook Business Manager permissions

 By the end of this chapter, you should have everything set up and ready to start making Facebook ads to market your products or services.

 Business Manager is a tool designed to be your primary hub on Facebook to manage all of your Facebook Pages and ad accounts.